carbon-language/carbon-lang/llvm/tools/llvmc/doc/LLVMC-Reference.rst

     $ llvmc hello.cpp
     llvmc: Unknown suffix: cpp

-The language map entries should be added only for tools that are linked with the root node.
-Since tools are not allowed to have multiple output languages, for nodes "inside" the graph the input and output languages should match.
+The language map entries are needed only for the tools that are linked from the root node.
+Since a tool can't have multiple output languages, for inner nodes of the graph the input and output languages should match.
 This is enforced at compile-time.

 Option preprocessor
 ===================